jimka2001/clojure-rte/doc/xymbolyco.md

 ## `extract-rte`
 This is an internal function, the public API is `clojure-rte.rte-core/dfa-to-rte`, See [dfa-to-rte](api.md/#dfa-to-rte-dfa).
-Accepts an object of type Dfa, and returns a map which associates exit values of the dfa with canonicalized rte patterns of the accepting langauge.
+Accepts an object of type Dfa, and returns a map which associates exit values of the Dfa with canonicalized rte patterns of the accepting language.
 If there are no accepting states in the Dfa, an empty map `{}` is returned.

 ## `synchronized-product`
-Assuming that the given Dfas are complete, we compute the syncronized cross product SXP of the two Dfas.
+Assuming that the given Dfas are complete, we compute the synchronized cross product SXP of the two Dfas.
-*  `f-arbitrate-accepting` - binary function which accepts two Boolean values, [a1,a2] Then function is called when determining whether a computed state in the SXP should be an accepting state.  a1 indicates whether the state from dfa-1 is accepting.  a2 indicates whether the state from dfa-2 is accepting.
+*  `f-arbitrate-accepting` - binary function which accepts two Boolean values, `[a1,a2]` Then function is called when determining whether a computed state in the SXP should be an accepting state.  `a1` indicates whether the state from `dfa-1` is accepting.  `a2` indicates whether the state from `dfa-2` is accepting.
-To effectuate the intersection of dfa-1 with dfa-2, f-arbitrate-accepting should perform an (and a1 a2).
+To effectuate the intersection of `dfa-1` with `dfa-2`, `f-arbitrate-accepting` should perform an `(and a1 a2)`.
 * `f-arbitrate-exit-value` - binary function called with `[q1,q2]`.  `q1` is an accepting state
 of `dfa-1`.  `q2` is an accepting state in `dfa-2`.
 `f-arbitrate-exit-value` is called when `q1` and `q2` are both accepting state or